KiraCoding/yuri/README.md

+# Yuri
-# Why be single if you can have a polycule
+> Why be single if you can have a polycule.